Education Loan for B.Tech Students in India

 Online Process

-- Go to the official website of the bank or NBFC where you want to apply for the loan.
-Look for the section dedicated to education loans.
+- Go to the official website of the bank or NBFC where you want to apply for the education loan.

-- Enter the student’s and co-applicant’s details, course information, institute name, loan amount required and other data.
+- Enter student and co-applicant details, course information, institute name, and required loan amount.

-- Input all necessary financial and academic details such as marksheets, admission offer, co-applicant’s income, etc.
+- Provide academic and financial details such as marksheets, admission offer, and co-applicant income details.

-- Upload all required documents and attach scanned copies of documents.
+- Upload all required documents by attaching scanned copies and submit the application.

 Offline Process